Cattenom Nuclear Power Plant: Events

 This list is not meant to be complete.
-The references include the official ASN list, which names 88 events between March 2000 and March 2008.
+The references include the official ASN list, which names 81 events between March 2000 and March 2008 (of which 7 are INES level 0, 57 are INES level 1 and 2 are INES level 2).

 Earthquake resistance

 The Ministry for Ecology has declared the area around Cattenom to run a very low risk of earthquakes.

 The Moselle prefect declared in late 2018, the area around Cattenom to have a very low risk of earthquakes.

 In the Media

-The station is mentioned in Shadowrun, where it underwent a catastrophic nuclear meltdown on March 4, 2008, resulting in the release of a massive cloud of radioactive gas.
-The northern half of the province of Lorraine, the German state of Saarland and the entire nation of Luxembourg were evacuated, resulting in the creation of an exclusion zone known as the Saar-Lorraine-Luxembourg Special Administrative Zone, or S.O.X.
-This area is under direct control of mega-corporations and has become a testing ground for the effects of radiation on the setting's magic.
+The station is mentioned in Shadowrun, a fictional video game in which the facility undergoes a catastrophic nuclear meltdown, resulting in the release of a massive cloud of radioactive gas.
+In this imaginary adventure, the northern half of the province of Lorraine, the German state of Saarland and the entire nation of Luxembourg are evacuated, resulting in the creation of an exclusion zone known as the Saar-Lorraine-Luxembourg Special Administrative Zone, or S.O.X.
+The video game presents the S.O.X. as under direct control of mega-corporations and serving as a testing ground for the effects of radiation on the setting's magic.